Hiram Bocachica: Coaching career

 After retiring as a player, Bocachica became a sports agent.
 In 2016, he began working with the MLB development program in Puerto Rico.
 The following year, he was the hitting and third base coach for the Cangrejeros de Santurce in the Puerto Rican winter league.

 In 2018, Bocachica was a traveling instructor for the Oakland Athletics.
 In 2019, he was the manager of the Arizona A's Gold team in the Rookie-level Arizona League.

 Bocachica coached the 2021 Hickory Crawdads, a High-A Texas Rangers affiliate.
 In November 2022, he was named the manager of the Azucareros de Yabucoa of the Puerto Rican "Doble A" spring and summer league, but he was removed in April 2023.
 He was the hitting coach of the High-A Tri-City Dust Devils in 2024.

 In December 2024, Bocachica was named the bench coach for the Leones de Yucatán of the Mexican League.
 He was replaced in late June by Wilfredo Romero.
 In May 2025, Bocachica was named the first base coach of Leones del Escogido in the Dominican winter league.

+In March 2026, he joined Fernando Tatís's staff as bench coach for the Algodoneros de Unión Laguna of the Mexican League.
+On June 27, 2026, Bocachica, along with Tatís and assistant pitching coach Yunesky Maya, was dismissed following a 26–34 start that left the team in seventh place in the North Zone.